pavuzu/technical-interview-questions/docs/ADO.NET & EF.md

         Name = r.Name
     }).ToList();
     ```

-    In the example above, the query returns a result set with columns `Id` and `Name`.
-We use the `Query` method to execute the query and obtain the result.
-Then, we manually map the properties from the query result to the `Product` object.

 2. **Automatic Mapping**: Dapper also supports automatic mapping based on property names.
 You can use the `Query` method with a type parameter, and Dapper will automatically map the query results to the properties of the specified type.